Cade Cunningham

 Cade Parker Cunningham (born September 25, 2001) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He attended Bowie High School in his hometown of Arlington, Texas, before transferring to Montverde Academy in Florida, where he was rated a consensus five-star recruit and among the top players in the 2020 class by major recruiting services.
 As a senior, he led one of the best high school teams in history and received national player of the year recognition.

-Cunningham committed to playing college basketball for Oklahoma State, and was named a consensus first-team All-American and Big 12 Player of the Year after his freshman season with the team.
+Cunningham committed to playing college basketball for the Oklahoma State Cowboys, and was named a consensus first-team All-American and Big 12 Player of the Year after his freshman season with the team.
 He won a gold medal with the United States at the 2019 FIBA Under-19 World Cup.
 He was the NBA first overall pick by the Detroit Pistons in the 2021 NBA draft.
+He was named as an NBA All-Star and to an All-NBA Team for the first time in 2025.

 Early life and career

 Cunningham was born in Arlington, Texas, to Carrie and Keith Cunningham.
 He grew up playing football as a quarterback, which he believes helped him become a better passer and leader on the basketball court.
-Cunningham focused on basketball after watching his brother play the sport in college.
+He focused on basketball after watching his brother play the sport in college.
 He frequently played basketball with his father and brother at a recreation center.
-Cunningham played the point guard position for Barnett Junior High School in Arlington.
-Since his childhood, he competed for the Texas Titans on the Amateur Athletic Union circuit alongside future TCU player Mike Miles.
+He played the point guard position for Barnett Junior High School in Arlington.
+Since his childhood, he competed for the Texas Titans on the Amateur Athletic Union circuit alongside future TCU player Mike Miles Jr.